segmentio/analytics-go/Readme.md

 ## Installation

-The package can be simply installed via go get, we recommend that you use a package version management system like the Go vendor directory or a tool like Godep to avoid issues related to API breaking changes introduced between major versions of the library.
+The package can be simply installed via "go get", we recommend that you use a tool like Godep to avoid issues related to API breaking changes introduced between major versions of the library.